Blaise-g/Blaise-g/README.md

 - **Tech Stack**: AWS, Python, Generative AI frameworks

 ### 🛠️ Recent Projects:
-- 🎨 Personal High School Tutor: upload your study materials to generate flashcards, tests, summaries and chat with your personal tutor
+- 👨🏻‍🏫 Personal High School Tutor: upload your study materials to generate flashcards, tests, summaries and chat with your personal tutor
-- 🤖 Chat with your data: Conversational interfaces for operational data analysis
+- 🤖 Chat with your data: Conversational interfaces for operational data analysis in pharmaceutical manufacturing

 ### 🌟 What Drives Me:
 - Building AI solutions that create meaningful impact at scale